dotkernel/development/wsl/README.md

 * [http://localhost/info.php](http://localhost/info.php): PHP info page
 * [http://localhost/phpmyadmin/](http://localhost/phpmyadmin/): PhpMyAdmin (login with `root` + the root password you configured in `config.yml` under `mariadb` -> `root_password`)

-The installation is complete, your AlmaLinux9 development environment is ready to use.
+The installation is complete, your **AlmaLinux 9** development environment is ready to use.

-> Restart your `Windows Terminal` to find a new option in the tab selector, called **AlmaLinux-9** - clicking it will open a new tab connected to **AlmaLinux9**.
+> Restart your `Windows Terminal` to find a new option in the tab selector, called **AlmaLinux-9** - clicking it will open a new tab connected to **AlmaLinux 9**.

 ## Create virtualhosts